 Some big browns move into the lower reaches of Deep Creek in the late fall and winter and can be taken on streamers (Grey Ghost, Woolly Bugger, and Muddler Minnow) and various egg patterns.

-Check out our DIY Guide to Fly Fishing in Great Smoky Mountain National Park for more information about trout fishing in the park.
+Looking for more places to fish?
+Check out our DIY Guide to Fly Fishing in Great Smoky Mountain National Park.